Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Introduction

 \section{Introduction}

 A variety of astronomical and cosmological observations have implied that the universe contains more matter than ordinary matter, i.e. dark matter (DM) \cite{Bertone_2005}.
-Beyond the standard model, Weakly Interacting Massive Particle (WIMP) is a competitive candidate for DM.
-Currently, dual-phase xenon detectors are leading in the search for WIMPs in a mass range from a few GeV/c$^{2}$ to several TeV/c$^{2}$ \cite{Juyal:2019gch,Giboni:2019fqo,Li:2021oos}.
-PandaX collaboration has constructed a series of dual-phase xenon time projection chambers (TPCs) to search for WIMP at the China Jinping underground laboratory (CJPL)~\cite{Liu_2017}.
+Beyond the standard model, the Weakly Interacting Massive Particle (WIMP) is a competitive candidate for DM.
+Currently, dual-phase xenon detectors are leading in the search for WIMPs in a mass range from a few GeV/c$^{2}$ to several TeV/c$^{2}$ \cite{Juyal:2019gch,Giboni:2019fqo,Li:2021oos,Zhao:2020ezy}.
+The PandaX collaboration has constructed a series of dual-phase xenon time projection chambers (TPCs) to search for WIMPs at the China Jinping underground laboratory (CJPL)~\cite{Liu_2017}.
 PandaX-II provided that the lowest exclusion value on the spin-independent cross section is $2.2 \times 10^{-46}\ \rm{cm^{2}}$ (90\% C.L.) at a WIMP mass of 30 GeV/c$^{2}$ with 132 tonne$\cdot$day exposure in 2020 \cite{Wang_2020}.
-PandaX-4T with an active mass of 4 tonnes located in the B2 hall of CJPL-II, is now on commissioning and taking data \cite{meng2021dark,Zhang_2018}.
+PandaX-4T located in the B2 hall of CJPL-II is now on commissioning and taking data \cite{meng2021dark,Zhang_2018} with an active mass of 4 tonnes.

 The PandaX-4T detector is placed in an ultra-pure water shielding with a height of 13 m and a radius of 5 m to reduce the external gammas and neutrons from the laboratory environment.
 The structure of PandaX-4T cryostat system and TPC are depicted in Figure~\ref{fig:layout}.
 The cryostat system is composed of an outer vessel (OV) and an inner vessel (IV) \cite{Zhao_2021,Zhang_2016}.
 Each vessel consists of a barrel, two domes, and a flange.
 The TPC, which is the core of the experiment, is placed inside the inner vessel and immersed in liquid xenon.
 Two arrays of photomultiplier tubes (PMTs) are set at the top and bottom of the TPC to collect photon signals.
 Copper plates are built to hold the PMT arrays.
-Between the copper plates is the field cage.
+Between the copper plates there is the field cage.
 Shaping rings made of copper are placed around the TPC to maintain the drift electric field.
-Polytetrafluoroethylene (PTFE) reflectors are assembled at the innermost layer of the TPC to improve the efficiency of photon collection.
+Polytetrafluoroethylene (PTFE) reflectors are placed at the inside layer of the field cage to improve the efficiency of photon collection.